 Pedagogical and real-world training is at the center of graduate degree coursework.
 Consequently, all traditional students are required to enroll in one credit hour "Individualized Coaching and Field Experiences" courses in each of three semesters prior to their practicum or student teaching.
-A minimum of 100-150 hours of field experiences are required prior to student teaching.
+A minimum of 100-150 hours of field experiences is required prior to student teaching.

 In their Individualized Coaching courses, students will complete the field experiences needed to develop professional knowledge, skills, and dispositions in alignment with Roosevelt's social justice mission.
 As students progress from one Individualized Coaching course to another, they will take on tasks and responsibilities that are increasingly complex and challenging.
 These experiences will prepare students for success in the student teaching experiences that culminate the Elementary Education major and facilitate the awarding of an Illinois Professional Educator License.

 Placement in student teaching sites is planned with consideration of professional standards and partnership schools and agencies.
-Student teaching placements are open only to students who have successfully completed the appropriate general education and professional education courses, content tests, and other College of Education student teaching requirements.
+Student teaching placements are open only to students who have successfully completed the appropriate general education and professional education courses, content tests, and other Department of Education student teaching requirements.
 Placements in sites with diverse student populations are required.
 Students must submit a formal application two semesters prior to the semester in which they plan to do their student teaching.
-Applicants are expected to be in good academic standing and must provide evidence of competency with regard to professional dispositions, including passage of a criminal background check.
+Applicants are expected to be in good academic standing and must provide evidence of competency with regard to professional dispositions, including the passage of a criminal background check.
 Students should consult regularly with their advisor about the specific requirements for licensure and student teaching in Illinois.

 Students who complete the Elementary Education program earn a State of Illinois Professional Education License with an elementary education endorsement.
-With careful planning, students can add on an additional endorsement in Early Childhood education, Bilingual/ESL education, Middle School education, Special Education (LBS1) and Reading Teacher.
+With careful planning, students can add on an additional endorsement in Early Childhood education, Bilingual/ESL education, Middle School education, Special Education (LBS1), and Reading Teacher.